 Bilingualism, mind, and brain: An interdisciplinary program in cognitive psychology, linguistics, and cognitive neuroscience

-In this NSF PIRE (Partnerships for International Research and Education) project, investigators at the Pennsylvania State University’s Center for Language Science and University of California-Riverside aim to develop an international network of bilingualism research to understand the nature of the bilingual mind and brain, the processes of bilingual language development, and the consequences of bilingualism for cognition.
+In this NSF PIRE (Partnerships for International Research and Education) project, investigators at the Pennsylvania State University’s Center for Language Science and University of California-Irvine aim to develop an international network of bilingualism research to understand the nature of the bilingual mind and brain, the processes of bilingual language development, and the consequences of bilingualism for cognition.
 Through this project, training opportunities have been made available to undergraduate and graduate students, postdoctoral fellows and junior faculty, and subsequent research has targeted a wide range of bilinguals from the US and international sites in Asia and Europe, from young Hispanic children whose bilingualism may affect the development of literacy skills, to adult speakers of many different spoken languages, and deaf individuals whose bilingualism entails the use of sign language together with a written language.